Deelite34/WebNote/README.md

 * [GET](examples/API%20endpoints.md) : `GET /api/:pk/` - Get specific Note

 # Endpoints that require Authentication
-Detailed documentation on public endpoints can be found [HERE](examples/AUTH%20endpoints.md)
+Detailed documentation on endpoints requiring authorisation can be found [HERE](examples/AUTH%20endpoints.md)
 Closed endpoints require a valid Token to be included in the header of the request.
 A Token can be acquired by generating it in admin panel.